rchain/bounties/projects/LinksToOfficialChannels.md

-:warning:SCAM ALERT: There is an Rchain telegram group offering "airdrops" if you send them ETH. * THIS IS FAKE * See official accounts below.
+:warning:SCAM ALERT: There is a fake Rchain telegram group offering "airdrops" if you send them ETH. * THIS IS A SCAM * See official accounts below.

 Moving forward this will be the single source of offical information regarding the RHOC/REV swap: https://developer.rchain.coop/token-swap